aishuraja/solve_js_withMe/README.md

 sample3 - Guess the Random Number
 sample 4 - Retrieve the values
 sample 5 - Add Hello
-sample 6- Change the button color sample 7 - Play with buttons sample 8 - deleteitems
+sample 6- Change the button color, sample 7 - Play with buttons sample 8 - deleteitems
 studentform - Tried to create the basic student form still need to work on that